invertase/react-native-firebase-docs/v3.0.*/installation/javascript.md

 ## Multiple app instances

 RNFirebase v3 supports multiple app instances out of the box.
-For information on usage, follow the [core documentation](version /core/reference).
+For information on usage, follow the [ref core].